Smackover Formation: Mineral resources

-A 2022 report estimated that the lithium brine in the formation has "sufficient lithium to produce enough batteries for 50 million electric vehicles."
-In October 2024, federal and state researchers announced the formation may hold five to 19 million tons of lithium, which is about nine times the annual worldwide demand for electric vehicles projected for 2030.
+A 2022 report estimated that the lithium brine in the formation has "sufficient lithium to produce enough batteries for 50 million electric vehicles".
+In October 2024, federal and state researchers announced the geologic formation may hold five to nineteen million tons of lithium, which is approximately nine times the projected annual worldwide 2030 demand for electric vehicles.

-Results from multiple exploration wells in Lafayette County, Arkansas had found an average lithium concentration of 582 mg/L in the subsurface brine of the upper Smackover Formation including one exploration well with the highest lithium concentration yet reported in the Southwest Arkansas Smackover formation, 616 mg/L.
+Results published in 2025 from multiple exploration wells in Lafayette County, Arkansas found an average lithium concentration of 582 mg/L in the subsurface brine of the upper Smackover Formation including one exploration well with the highest lithium concentration reported to that date in the southwest Arkansas Smackover formation, 616 mg/L.

+The South West Arkansas Project (SWA) to develop the large lithium brine resource in the Arkansas portion of the Smackover Formation received US Federal government designation as a "Priority Critical Mineral Project" on 21 April 2025.
+The Federal designation and the high quality resource samples exceeding 600 mg/L lithium concentration are considered to de-risk the project during the intensive capital raise to advance the project to operational lithium recovery.
+On 23 May 2026, SWA completed Federal permitting for an operational facility aiming to produce 22,500 tonnes of lithium carbonate annually, which would be a 4x increase in US domestic battery-grade lithium production.
+In 2025, the U.S. produced just 1% of the world's lithium.